For China carmakers, tax cut may mean driving blind beyond 2016

-On the eve of one of China's biggest auto shows, opening in Guangzhou on Friday, sector watchers said sales may rise from 1-8 percent next year after Beijing cut taxes to coax buyers who had turned fretful over China's slowing economic growth.
+As one of China's biggest auto shows got under way in Guangzhou on Friday, sector watchers said sales may rise from 1-8 percent next year after Beijing cut taxes to coax buyers who had turned fretful over China's slowing economic growth.
 The wide range of forecasts highlights the uncertainty now clouding China's auto market and the tax cut's impact.

 The 2016 projections could mean improvement on the 2 percent growth seen for this year.
 Yet many analysts see the tax cut as "pulling forward" future car sales, and are lowering forecasts for 2017 and 2018 towards a single-digit percentage level that they say may force carmakers and Beijing to embrace a shake-out.